 - You may be able to get a cash advance or balance transfer with a credit card (for a fee).

-- A debit card does not help build credit.
+- While a debit card may be branded MasterCard or Visa, a debit card does not help build credit.

 - Since a credit card is a loan, the issuer will charge interest.
 Debit cards use your own money and do not charge interest.